-Your doctor may choose to prescribe a JAK inhibitor if other medications aren’t an option for you, or if they aren’t controlling your AD symptoms.
-JAK inhibitors for moderate-to-severe AD are oral medicines (i.e., taken by mouth) and may be used with or without topical corticosteroids.
+Your doctor may choose to prescribe an immunosuppressant if other medications aren’t an option for you, or if they aren’t controlling your AD symptoms.
+Immunosuppressants for moderate-to-severe AD are oral medicines (i.e., taken by mouth) and may be used with or without topical corticosteroids.

 How do they work?

-JAK inhibitors interfere with immune signals in the body to help lower inflammation.
-JAK inhibitors lower the activity of an enzyme in your body called JAK, which stands for “Janus kinase”.
+Immunosuppressants interfere with immune signals in the body to help lower inflammation.
+Immunosuppressants lower the activity of an enzyme in your body called JAK, which stands for “Janus kinase”.
 JAK normally helps to turn on your immune system when you need it.
 However, if it’s too active, it can lead to inflammation.

-In people with AD who have inflammation, JAK inhibitors can improve the condition of the skin and reduce itching, flares, and overall symptoms of AD.
+In people with AD who have inflammation, immunosuppressants can improve the condition of the skin and reduce itching, flares, and overall symptoms of AD.

 How are they administered?

-You may need blood tests before you start taking a JAK inhibitor.
+You may need blood tests before you start taking an immunosuppressant.
 These tests may be repeated to help your healthcare professional know how the medication is affecting your blood and liver.

 What are the possible side effects?

-JAK inhibitors may cause side effects such as: throat and nose infections, cough, bronchitis, pneumonia, headache, dizziness, nausea, vomiting, cold sores, infections, Herpes Zoster (shingles), back pain, acne, weight gain, inflammation of the hair follicles, flu (influenza), pain in your belly, fatigue (feeling unusually tired and weak), and allergic reactions (trouble breathing, chest tightness, wheezing, severe dizziness or light-headedness, hives, or swelling of the lips, tongue or throat).
-JAK inhibitors may also cause abnormal blood test results.
+Immunosuppressants may cause side effects such as: throat and nose infections, cough, bronchitis, pneumonia, headache, dizziness, nausea, vomiting, cold sores, infections, herpes zoster (shingles), back pain, acne, weight gain, inflammation of the hair follicles, flu (influenza), pain in your belly, fatigue (feeling unusually tired and weak), and allergic reactions (trouble breathing, chest tightness, wheezing, severe dizziness or light-headedness, hives, or swelling of the lips, tongue or throat).
+Immunosuppressants may also cause abnormal blood test results.

-Serious warnings and precautions for JAK inhibitors include increased risk for developing serious infections that may lead to hospitalization or death; lymphoma, skin cancer and other cancers; blood clots; and major heart-related problems like heart attack or stroke.
+Serious warnings and precautions for immunosuppressants include increased risk for developing serious infections that may lead to hospitalization or death; lymphoma, skin cancer and other cancers; blood clots; and major heart-related problems like heart attack or stroke.

 These are not all the possible side effects you may experience.
 Read your Product Insert for a complete list.